 - When the person is anesthetized, they are administered opioid blockers like naloxone, which are drugs that reverse the symptoms of opioid drugs by attaching to the receptor sites in the brain.
 Other drugs, such as medications to address nausea, muscle tension, and other withdrawal symptoms, are also administered.

 - The administration of naloxone helps to eliminate any opioid drugs in the central nervous system and occupies the receptor sites, such that withdrawal management process can be maintained.

 - When the individual recovers from anesthesia, they are observed to make sure that there are no complications and can be released from the clinic or hospital shortly afterward if there are no issues.

 There are a number of concerns associated with use of the rapid detox procedure.

 - Rapid detox programs do not address aftercare issues.
-Once the patient leaves the inpatient unit, they are on their own.
-These individuals still need to become involved in a formal aftercare program just like any other patient in any other recovery program addressing withdrawal symptoms.
+Once the patient leaves the facility, they are on their own.

+The withdrawal process for some drugs, such as benzodiazepines and alcohol, can be potentially fatal due to the development of seizures.
+For other drugs of abuse, such as opiates and stimulants, withdrawal can lead to issues with judgment, depression, and other effects that can be potentially dangerous.
 Because there are a number of dangers associated with withdrawal, anyone who is attempting to discontinue use of drugs or alcohol should consult with a physician before stopping the substance completely.
-The withdrawal process for some drugs, such as benzodiazepines and alcohol, can be potentially fatal due to the development of seizures.
-For other drugs of abuse, such as opiates and stimulants, withdrawal can lead to issues with judgment, depression, and even suicidality that can be potentially dangerous.
-Anyone can develop potentially serious physical conditions as a result of withdrawal, such as dehydration or infections.

 What about Testimonials Promoting Rapid Detox?